Khamel83/atlas-code/benchmark/README.md

 - Contributions of benchmark results are welcome!
 Submit results by opening a PR with edits to the [aider leaderboard data files](https://github.com/Aider-AI/aider/blob/main/aider/website/_data/).
-- These scripts are not intended for use by typical aider end users.
+- These scripts are not intended for use by typical ralex end users.
 - Some of these tools are written as `bash` scripts, so it will be hard to use them on Windows.